verbb/formie/docs/guides/email-notifications/pdf-attachments-with-email-notifications.md

 When the notification sends, Formie renders the PDF template and attaches the file.

-## Step 4 — Use contentHtml for shared body copy
+## Step 4 — Use contentHtml for Shared Body Copy

 If the PDF should mirror the email body, wrap `contentHtml`: